xtoazt/superdesign/.taskmaster/docs/prd.md

 ## 1. Product Overview

 ### 1.1 Product Vision
-SuperDesign is a VS Code/Cursor/Windsurf extension that empowers developers to rapidly prototype and iterate on UI designs using AI.
+SuperDesign is an open source VS Code/Cursor/Windsurf extension that empowers developers to rapidly prototype and iterate on UI designs using AI.
 It provides an infinite canvas interface where users can generate, preview, and refine multiple UI variations through natural language prompts.

 RAW REQUIREMENTS
 Key features: